 the role - rather than the task - of motherhood is an iron cage

-Motherhood also offends some liberals because it leaves women relatively dependent on others for support; rather than enhancing a woman’s autonomy it tends to reduce it.
+Motherhood also offends some liberals because it leaves women relatively dependent on others for support; thereby contravening the goal of autonomy.

 Here is Kate Millett putting the full-blown liberal view: